Overview

 Now, the number of those levels should be determined beforehand by the relevant TSO.
 Since different offer levels cannot be bundled, TSOs must create the same number of offer levels as their bundling partners (with the same tariff, etc.) even if they have no incremental capacity to offer.

-The successful offer level is unknown before the auctions closes, and an economic test is conducted.
+The successful offer level is unknown before the auctions close and an economic test is conducted.
 So, shippers who want to participate in these auctions must bid on every offer level.

 After the auctions close, the TSO and the regulating authorities must conduct an economic test outside the platform to determine which offer level yielded the best results.
 That's how the successful offer level will be determined.
 All other offer levels will be deemed unsuccessful.
 In other words, there can only be one successful offer level.
 Incremental auctions may have to be repeated in order to establish the successful product.